-This month we were given a sneak peek at a forthcoming article, "David Friend Hall: Dazzle, Adventure, and Vision," by Laurencia Ciprus, who is a fine artist and interior designer as well as a journalist.
+This month we were given a peek at an article, "David Friend Hall: Dazzle, Adventure, and Vision," by Laurencia Ciprus, who is a fine artist and interior designer as well as a journalist.
 So it shouldn't surprise the reader as she begins the story, "Infinite beauty accessorizes the natural world in repetitive patterns: Fibonacci numbers in proportioned cubicles of the chambered nautilus, six-fold radial symmetry in the delicate armature of a snowflake, or fractal spikes and spirals in a clutch of Romanesco Broccoli hiding in the crisper."
 Ciprus goes on to give a thumbnail sketch of the Yale Peabody Museum of Natural History, its collection and contributors, "a roster of scientific seers, scholars, and adventurers," to which must be added the name of David Friend, a cofounder of the Carbonite cloud backup service as well as synthesizer manufacturer ARP Instruments.
 As readers of our own pages know, the Peabody Museum recently unveiled the David Friend Hall, a gallery devoted to the exhibition of scores of world-class gem and mineral specimens.

 In the article Friend compares the major private mineral collections with those in the art world, so the task for him and the team at Yale in obtaining suitable pieces was made somewhat easier.
 Each piece has a story behind it and, appropriately for a gallery named after a man who cut his teeth on tech's cutting edge, six of those stories are told by a mobile app.

 Ciprus provides descriptions of several of the David Friend Hall highlights as the history of the permanent Peabody collection.
 The article is copiously illustrated with images, some of which we've reproduced ourselves as well as others we haven't.
 Even if you've seen some of the specimen photos, you may be surprised at their scale when confronted with them in the context of the Hall's landscape in photos by A. Vincent Scarano.
-Look for the article in the INK archives later this year.

 Lithology & Oenology